Cotopia-Inc/distributor-portal/README.md

 Support & contacts
 ------------------
 - First-level support: Distributor provides first-line support to its Customers per the selected Distributor Support Model.
-- Cotopia partner support contact: `support@cotopia.org` (billing/onboarding and partner portal questions).
+- Cotopia Distributor support contact: `support@cotopia.org` (billing/onboarding and Distributor portal questions).
 - For security incidents: notify Cotopia immediately per Section 14 of the Master Agreement and follow escalation in Exhibit B.

 Legal and licensing reminders
 -----------------------------
-- This client is provided under the terms of the Master Distribution / Reseller Licensing and Partnership Agreement and the relevant Product Agreement (Exhibit A).
+- This client is provided under the terms of the Master Distribution / Reseller Licensing and Distributorship Agreement and the relevant Product Agreement (Exhibit A).
 Redistribution, branding and permitted use must follow the Tier and trademark conditions of the Product Agreement and Master Agreement (Sections 3, 4, 5, 13).
 - Distributors must not alter Cotopia proprietary notices or claim ownership of Cotopia IP.
 Any request to modify source, white-label or host alternative SaaS instances must be negotiated and documented in the Product Agreement (Tier 4 or separate SOW).
-- Recordkeeping and remittance for Recruited Distributors: follow Exhibit F operational rules and remit required initial fees within five (5) business days to avoid partner suspension.
+- Recordkeeping and remittance for Recruited Distributors: follow Exhibit F operational rules and remit required initial fees within five (5) business days to avoid Distributor suspension.

 Packaging for distribution (recommended files)
 ----------------------------------------------